santhoshraj2960/djangoapp/README.md

-Update to readme to test jenkins
+Update to readme to test jenkins.
+Updating again